rfg81/hubitat-homeconnect/README.md

 # Hubitat-HomeConnect
-Home Connection appliances [Bosch, Thermador and Gaggenau] integration for Hubitat
+Integration for Home Connect appliances [Bosch, Thermador and Gaggenau] for Hubitat

 # What can I do with this driver?
 Here is a list of currently supported appliances (not all appliances are fully supported):